dr460nf1r3/container-manager/README.md

       NODE_ENV: production
 ```

+## Running the application

+After setting up the application via a compose file, you can create a container host by sending either a POST or GET
+request to the `/run` route.

+- The request must contain the branch name as a query parameter, e.g. `http://localhost/run?branch=main`.
+- For supplying secrets, the a POST request can be used with a JSON body containing the branch name and secrets.

 ## Environment variables

+- `CONFIG_ADMIN_SECRET`: Secret used to authenticate requests management requests, optional
 - `CONFIG_CONTAINER_PREFIX`: Prefix for container host names, prepended to the branch name
 - `CONFIG_CUSTOM_BUILD_SCRIPT`: Path to a custom build script that is executed after the repository is cloned, or the
   host when CONFIG_CUSTOM_BUILD_SCRIPT_LOCAL is set to true